Practice Everyday English Conversation for Daily Life

 - Do I get a __________?

-Quick Tips for Daily English Speaking practice
+Quick Tips for Daily English Speaking Practice

 - Always start with “Excuse me” to be polite.